-We have some great vegan recipes for you and if you are new to the vegan diet, we have a load of tips to get you started.
-New vegans may want to start with our article "Why Vegan", then read "How to Get Started".
+We have some great vegan recipes for you and if you are new to the vegan lifestyle, we have a load of tips to get you started.
+New vegans may want to start with our article "WHY VEGAN", then read "HOW TO GET STARTED".
 If you are already a practicing vegan you might just jump right into our recipes

 Let's face it, plant based recipes have some strange ingredients that many of us have never heard of.
 If you are new to this eating style, here is a little help for the basic's you need in your kitchen.
 You do not need to stock up on all this list at one time.
 Just add a little periodically.

 * Egg Replacer (Ener-G or Bob's Red Mill)

 I have always had compassion for animals so I was never comfortable eating them.
 But I did not know anything about living on a plant based diet.
 Years ago I toyed with the idea of being a vegetarian but I had no idea how to prepare any plant based recipes beyond a salad.
 Then I came across a vegan recipe book titled "The Kind Diet" and it changed my life...CONTINUED...

 Here's the trick...cook a big pot of beans and freeze cup size portions.
 Then when you want this dish just start the rice cooking while the beans are defrosting.
 Ready in a jiffy and so good.
 Oh...and these are not just your everyday beans.
 These beans have flavor to spare.GO TO RECIPE

 As a vegan it can be very awkward when invited to a dinner prepared by a meat eater.
 To sit at someone else's table and refuse to eat anything your host has prepared could be viewed as rather rude.